NServiceBusExtensions/Home/README.md

 ## Community backed

-**It is expected that any developer using any of these libraries [become at a Patron](https://opencollective.com/nservicebusextensions/order/6976).
+**It is expected that all developers [become a Patron](https://opencollective.com/nservicebusextensions/order/6976) to use any of these libraries .
 [Go to licensing FAQ](https://github.com/NServiceBusExtensions/home/tree/master#licensingpatron-faq)**

 ### Platinum Sponsors